 My travel makeup is two things: not breakable and lasts all day.
 I don’t want to have to reapply makeup, anytime for that matter, but especially while traveling.
+This post is a full breakdown of my updated travel makeup, best tips, and how I pack it!
 Here’s what I bring when I’m traveling:

 Further reading: How to Get Super Long Eyelashes

 All good travel bloggers are also secretly photographers.
 We need pictures for our posts (and Instagram… @heleneinbetween) but we need the right equipment.
 I try to tote around the bare minimum.
 I always bring my Nikon D40 and while I have two lenses at home, I just pick one.
 If I’m by myself (or if I know I need a very steady shot for low lighting, which is most of the time) I bring a tripod.
 I love this one because it is durable, lightweight, and folds up easily.
 I also bring my favorite on the go phone charger, the “lipstick” Anker charger.
 I pretty much don’t leave the house without it.